OriginatorStar/MicroservicesChatBotBlazorSignalR-Showcase/README.md

 ### Intro

 Hi!
-I am Ariel Altamirano, a .Net developer with more than 15 years of experience in Microsoft .Net all around stacks and technologies.
+I am Ariel Altamirano, a .Net Cloud Engineer with more than 16 years of experience in Microsoft .Net all around stacks and technologies.
 I live in Buenos Aires, Argentina, with my wife and my little child.

 This application can be launched by:
 (If by setting as startup project the "docker-compose" one and pressing the "Docker Compose" button up there does not work because I did not fix it yet, do the following.
-I'll fix it when you ask me and push the changes.)
+I'll fix it when you ask me to do so and I'll push the changes for you (let's keep showcasing...).)

  - Right click on the "dcoker-compose" project, and "Unload Project".
  - Launch a rabbitmq container by running in terminal: